 - 1. The decision of the Presiding Officer to exclude a person from public comment or attendance at one or more Council meetings may be overruled by a majority vote of those Councilmembers in attendance at the meeting from which the person was excluded, or for an exclusion involving future meetings, at the next regular Council meeting following the filing and posting of the exclusion notice. - 2.
 Any person excluded from participation in future public comment periods or from attendance at future Council meetings may appeal the exclusion by submitting a written appeal stating the bases for the appeal to the City Clerk within six (6) business days after notice of the exclusion is posted on the door of the meeting room.
-Upon receipt of a written appeal, the City Council shall consider the appeal at its next regularly scheduled open public meeting.
+Upon receipt of a written appeal, the The City Council shall consider the any timely appeal at its next regularly scheduled open public meeting, that is at least three (3) business days from the receipt of the appeal.
 The person's exclusion from public comment periods or from attendance at Council meetings shall remain in effect during the Council's consideration of the appeal.